For German page click here.

 The windows version is provided as zip-file.
 After extraction you can execute the installer, which leads you through the installation.

 Please be aware that the Windows Security Center may display a security alert, as the folder was downloaded via the web and is not registered with Windows.
 In that case you have to grant an exceptional permission to execute the file.

 The KYSA.app file is not verified by Apple and must therefore be opened with the Ctrl-key pressed.
 For beta-versions please execute KYSA.exe from within the folder.

 KYSA was developed to help you analyze your transactions without spying on you.
 The program doesn’t collect any information about you nor your payments.
 An internet connection is only needed to download the program or to run the account type updater.
-The categorization works via the manually maintained classification table, which ensures that no connection to a server is needed.
+The categorization works via the manually assigned categories and search strings, which ensures that no connection to a server is needed.